 Guidelines and Criteria for Registration with the Adult, Community and Further Education Board

 Business and governance status assessment

-As part of the ACFE Board's funds allocation process, adult community education organisations are required to have an independent qualified person undertake an assessment of their business and governance status.
-This includes identifying if they have the business systems in place to manage a funding relationship with Government.
-The ACFE Board has developed guidelines which set out the process and the criteria for assessing the business and governance status of registered organisations.
+As part of the ACFE Board's funds allocation process, Learn Local providers are required to have an independent accountant to undertake an assessment of their business and governance status.
+This includes identifying if they have the business systems in place to manage a funding relationship with Victorian Government.
+The ACFE Board has developed guidelines which set out the process and the criteria for assessing the business and governance status of registered providers.

-See: Guidelines for assessing the business and governance status of ACFE Board registered organisations (docx - 87.59kb)
+See: Guidelines for assessing the business and governance status of ACFE Board registered organisations (docx - 73.97kb)